Lady Helen's Escapade

 Lady Helen's Escapade is a short American comedy film produced in 1909, directed by D. W. Griffith.
 It is about the escapades of Lady Helen working as a domestic in a boarding house.

-In 2004, the film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for the National Film Registry.
+In 2004, the film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in the National Film Registry.

 Plot

 Lady Helen (Florence Lawrence) is a wealthy yet immensely bored woman who lives in a luxurious home with her three servants.
 In seek of adventure, she answers a help wanted in the newspaper and goes slumming as a domestic servant in a boarding house.
 She makes ludicrous efforts to cook, serve food, and clean, however the men living in the boarding house are enamored with her beauty and charm enough to overlook her incompetence.
 Among the boarders is a tall handsome violinist (David Miles), whose kindness and musical talent stand out among the crass manners of the other men.
 Helen and the violinist's romance inspires jealousy among the other maid, who conspire to get rid of Helen by framing her for the theft of the musician's violin.
 Although the violinist believes Helen is innocent, she is still fired and sent away.
 Helen soon reveals her true identity and reunites with the musician.
 After their reunion, Helen secures the violinist a position as a director at a conservatory.